SITE MAP

 Continue Knitting each row until the first stripe is complete.

-a Colored Chart for the number of garter rows in each color of stripe for the Season 12 Doctor Who Scarf is available at the doctor who web site:
+A Colored Chart for the number of garter rows in each color of stripe for the Season 12 Doctor Who Scarf is available at the doctor who web site:

 The Doctor Who Season 12 Scarf Yarn Kit available in The Knit Tree’s online catalog contains a spreadsheet giving the garter rows, knitted rows, and measurement of each stripe in inches and centimeters for hand or machine knitters in case your stitch and row gauge differs from the original chart.